ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 Configure a vMotion Interface as follows:

-1. Log into the vCenter Server.
+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
 2. Click to select the host.
 3. Click the Configuration tab.
 4. Click Networking.